Water Quality Management

 2. Tap Programme

-The Tap Analysis Programme, a voluntary programme, which monitors water quality for the end consumer, has been running since March 1998 and covers thirteen of the twenty municipal areas within Rand Water’s area of supply.
-The programme has now been expanded to include the Emfuleni municipal area.
+The Tap Analysis Programme, a voluntary programme, which monitors water quality for the end consumer, has been running since March 1998 and covers all WSAs' within Rand Water’s area of supply.

 Consumers bring in water samples from their homes to be tested.
 All the results of the analysis are interpreted and given to them.
 These results have enabled Rand Water to build up a database of tap water quality for various regions in Rand Water’s area of supply.

-The ultimate goal it to supply good quality water to consumers within Rand Water’s area of supply.
+The ultimate goal is to supply good quality water to consumers within Rand Water’s area of supply.

 Home Treatment Devices “Jam Jar Test”